COVID-19 Prevention Steps and Medical Treatments

 Research suggests that ultra-high doses of vitamin C via IV may help to slow the reproduction and spread of viruses, suppress the over-reactive inflammatory response in the lungs, decrease cytokine release, and prevent cytokine storm, and neutralize oxidative stress.
 The reason for giving high doses of vitamin C intravenously is because this way it can be absorbed more easily and utilized intracellularly.

 Research on COVID-19 is on-going and new information is coming out every day.
 I am committed to updating you as we go along.
-To prevent COVID-19 infection, I recommend that you follow the prevention strategies that we discussed, including washing your hands, air filtration, using copper, and cleaning surfaces.
+In this article, we discussed a number of things you can do to help prevent getting an infection.